 {# contentReadLevel 现在存储着当前内容的阅读等级 #}

-3. Implement conditional display based on level comparison.Now, with the current user's level and the content reading level, we can useiflogical judgment tags to decide how to display the content.
+3. According to the level comparison, condition display is implemented.Now, we have the current user's level and the reading level of the content, so we can useiflogical judgment tags to decide how to display the content.

-In the article detail page, suppose we need to determine whether the user has the right to view the full content of the article:
+On the article detail page, we need to determine whether the user has the right to view the full content of the article:

 {% if currentUserLevel >= contentReadLevel %}